 Use this Application Checklist to ensure that all components of your application are submitted.

 Please carefully follow the instructions provided in the personal statement prompt when writing your response.
 You must answer each question to be considered for admission.
 The entire statement should be a maximum of 3 pages.

 *Upload the personal statement to your Cal State Apply online application under the "Program Materials" section.

 Provide a resume that lists all of your work experience.
 Thoroughly substantiate all volunteer, internship, or other paid or unpaid work experience in social work or human services positions.
 Please be sure to include your updated contact information: address, phone, email.

 *Upload the resume to your to your Cal State Apply online application under the "Program Materials" section .

-A completed application packet includes three letters of reference (either two academic and one professional, or two professional and one academic reference).
-Academic letters of reference come from professors.
-Professional letters come from individuals who have supervised your paid or volunteer work experience.
+A completed application packet includes three electronic references (either two academic and one professional, or two professional and one academic reference).
+Academic references come from professors.
+Professional references come from individuals who have supervised your paid or volunteer work experience.
 Note: Personal references (e.g. friends, colleagues) will not be considered.
-PLEASE NOTE: Applications will be considered incomplete until all THREE letters of reference have been received.
+PLEASE NOTE: Applications will be considered incomplete until all THREE references have been received.